golang/vulndb/doc/triage.md

 Sometimes an issue describes a vulnerability that we already have a report for.
 The worker doesn't always detect this automatically.

-If the issue is indeed a duplicate:
+If the issue is indeed a duplicate, find the duplicated issue (say it is #NNN).

-1. Apply the label `duplicate` to the issue.
-2. Find the duplicate issue (say it is #NNN) in the issue tracker, and on the current issue, write the comment "Duplicate of #NNN".
-(No period after the number.)
-3. If a report has already been created for #NNN:
+If a report has already been created for #NNN:
    1. Find the report yaml file (say GO-YYYY-NNNN.yaml) in `data/reports`, and add the duplicate IDs to the `cves` or `ghsas` section, as appropriate.
    Running `vulnreport fix` can sometimes find the IDs automatically.